Sewage and wastewater issues

 Preventing sewage spills

-Report a general sewage or wastewater issue
+Council-maintained sewage or wastewater network

-You can report sewage issues with:
+You can report sewage or wastewater issues including:

-• Council waste treatment plants
+• Council wastewater treatment plants

 • Council-maintained septic tanks that are part of the Onerahi Effluent Disposal Scheme

-• Council-maintained pressure sewer systems in Ruakākā south and in several other developments.
+• Council-maintained pressure sewer systems in Ruakākā south and in several other developments

-Problems with private septic tanks, on-site wastewater treatment systems or pump-up systems are the responsibility of home and business owners who should call a plumber directly.
+Please note that problems with private septic tanks, on-site wastewater treatment systems or pump-up systems are the responsibility of home and business owners who should call a plumber directly.

 Report an issue with a Council maintained sewage system